Emily Benet

-Emily Benet is a London-based author who has Welsh and Spanish parents.
-She moved between London and Barcelona in her childhood.
+Emily Benet is a British-Spanish author.

+Early life

+Benet was born to a Spanish father and a Welsh mother and raised in South London until age 13.
+She then spent her teen years in Barcelona.

 Writing career

 Benet has written three notable books, Shopgirl Diaries, Spray Painted Bananas, and "#PleaseRetweet".
-Spray Painted Bananas was republished in September 2014 by Harper Impulse, an imprint of Harper Collins and renamed the Temp. #PleaseRetweet is her latest book, published in August 2015.
+Spray Painted Bananas was republished in September 2014 by Harper Impulse, an imprint of HarperCollins and renamed the Temp. #PleaseRetweet is her latest book, published in August 2015.

 She lists herself as a Wattpad sensation after her book received over one million hits, which led to her signing with a literary agent: MBA.
 She has a two-book deal with Harper Impulse.

 ShopGirl Diaries

 Her debut novel, Shopgirl diaries, began as a blog about working in her parents' chandelier shop and was commissioned as a book by Salt Publishing.
 It was also made into a short film starring Blake Harrison from the Inbetweeners, Katy Wix and Annette Badland.
 The short film was selected for The London Short Film Festival in January 2014.